Claude the Albino Alligator

 The Academy uses Claude as a teaching tool for wetland conservation.
 Albino alligators can’t survive in the wild.
 Their lack of camouflage makes them easy prey, and their skin burns in direct sunlight.
 Claude’s enclosure is carefully temperature- and light-controlled.

 Worth noting: Claude is part of the California Academy of Sciences, which requires a separate admission ticket.
-If you’re already visiting the Academy, Claude is a guaranteed highlight.
-If you’re coming just for him, you’ll want to explore the rest of the museum too.
-The aquarium, rainforest dome, and planetarium are all in the same building.
+If you’re already visiting the Academy, Claude is a highlight to seek out.
+If you’re coming primarily for him, you’ll want to explore the rest of the museum too.
+The aquarium, rainforest dome, and planetarium are all in the same building, so admission covers a full day’s worth of exhibits.

 Visiting